 - No monthly guidance on opportunities

-SEO is often considered as either a dark art or highly complicated endeavour when in fact, it should all be common sense.
+SEO is often considered as either a dark art or highly complicated endeavour when, in fact, it should all be common sense.
 You may not understand the finer details but changes made to your site and links built to your site should pass the smell test and if they don’t… then it’s time to start asking questions.
 SEO can be affordable and there are many sensibly priced SEO packages out there – you just have to choose wisely.

 If you have real concerns about your SEO company and any of the above then get in touch – happy to give you a second opinion.

-Of course, this is not to say you could not start on online book store but you would need to have a niche and your store would need to have a reason to exist.
+Of course, this is not to say you could not start an online book store but you would need to have a niche and your store would need to have a reason to exist.
 Use your size to your advantage and be agile and specialised.
 This is true of any other business.
 Be realistic.
 Don’t pick fights you can’t win.
-Even in the local business space, you will have competition, some of them will be established, you need to consider what online visibility is worth to you and your competition and invest accordingly.
-You are not spending for wins now – you are investing in the wins of tomorrow and if your budget for SEO is peanuts you most surely will only get monkeys prepared to take you on.
+Even in the local business space, you will have competition and some of them will be established, so you need to consider what online visibility is worth to you and your competition and invest accordingly.
+You are not spending for wins now, you are investing in the wins of tomorrow, and if your budget for SEO is peanuts then you most surely will only get monkeys prepared to take you on.

 Local.
 National.
 Organic.
 Commercial.
 Informational.
 What kind of search do you target?
 What kind of SEO do you need to do?
 These are important questions to ask as it’s no good just building links if you are a local business.
 It’s no good just building citations if you have a national or international customer base.